-- $I_f$ = Area increase due to frontage. - F = Building perimeter that fronts on a public way or open space having 20 feet open minimum width (feet). - P = Perimeter of entire building (feet). - W = Width of public way or open space (feet) in accordance with Section 506.2.1.
+$I_f$ = Area increase due to frontage.

+F = Building perimeter that fronts on a public way or open space having 20 feet open minimum width (feet).

+P = Perimeter of entire building (feet).

+W = Width of public way or open space (feet) in accordance with Section 506.2.1.
 (A weighted average may be used when W varies along the perimeter.)
 W is the open space width plus the width of the public way.

-It should be noted that frontage widths (W) greater than 30 feet will only receive credit for a value of 30 feet.
+Frontage widths (W) greater than 30 feet will only receive credit for a value of 30 feet in accordance with Section 506.2.1.
 The maximum increase that can be obtained for frontage would occur when 100 percent of the perimeter has frontage of 30 feet or more and would result in a 75-percent floor area increase.
-Figure 13 illustrates the frontage increase concept for a two-story restaurant of Type IIIA construction.